 “We also may check the amount of a medication in someone’s blood in order to adjust the dose since everyone metabolizes medications differently, and sometimes the same dose can lead to different levels in different patients,” added Dr. Zick.

-“It is called therapeutic drug monitoring (TDM), and it can help to determine if there is enough medication on board to be effective,” explained Leslie Citrome, MD, MPH, a clinical professor of psychiatry and behavioral sciences at New York Medical College.
+“It is called therapeutic drug monitoring, and it can help to determine if there is enough medication on board to be effective,” explained Leslie Citrome, MD, MPH, a clinical professor of psychiatry and behavioral sciences at New York Medical College.
 “Or, if levels are excessively high, the dose can be reduced.”

-The precise cause of schizophrenia remains unclear.
-In general, experts think the cause is due to a combination of genetics and environmental factors and that genetics plays an important role in its development.
 A person’s risk of developing schizophrenia is more than six times higher if they have a close relative with the condition.
-However, most people diagnosed with schizophrenia do not have a family history of psychosis.
+However, most people with schizophrenia do not have a family history of psychosis.

 • being born and raised in an urban area

-• cannabis use
+• using cannabis

-• complications during pregnancy
+• experiencing complications during pregnancy

 Experts use results from blood tests to better understand what causes schizophrenia.
 For instance, through these kinds of studies, researchers have found that inflammation is common in people with schizophrenia.